 And when you’re having doubts, or feeling like you’re not enough – stop what you’re doing and work through these thoughts.
 Don’t ignore them!
 Instead, give yourself permission to feel what you’re feeling, but then change the narrative.

-Because you ARE enough and you DO deserve to create a business that supports you and allows you to use your creativity.
+You ARE enough and you DO deserve to create a business that supports you and allows you to use your creativity.
 Believe in yourself and watch your business grow!

 Knowing exactly what you need to do to get your business blooming will most definitely help your mindset.
 That’s why I developed my signature course – Get Online, Grow Online!
 It’s the definitive guide for handmade business owners like you.